How To Win A Queen’s Award for Innovation

 - International Trade

-So if you are not exporting, and not doing something particularly sustainable, you only have one choice left — and this can create what I have fondly coined the ‘square-peg-round-hole’ effect.
+So if you are not exporting, doing something particularly sustainable, or focusing on promoting social mobility, you only have one choice left — and this can create what I have fondly coined the ‘square-peg-round-hole’ effect.

 To win a Queen’s Award for Innovation you must first be able to show how you are innovative, and next be able to prove that your commercial success (your growing turnover and profit) is down to the innovation you have made — be that a product, a method, a service, or your whole business model.